How to Calculate Heart Rate Zones (and Why They Matter)

 How do I calculate my heart-rate zones?

-Subtract your age from 220 to get your max, then multiply by the zone percentages above.
+Subtract your age from 220 to estimate your max, then multiply by the zone percentages above.

 Why do vigorous minutes count double?